eu-cdse/SH-CLMS-Status/README.md

-# CLMS Collections Status in CDSE
+# CLMS Collections Status in CDSE Sentinel Hub

 Extract BYOC collection IDs from EU-CDSE documentation and verify their availability in Sentinel Hub.
 Generates report in CSV format.